marshmallow-code/marshmallow/README.rst

 Ecosystem
 =========

-A list of marshmallow-relaeted libraries can be found at the GitHub wiki here:
+A list of marshmallow-related libraries can be found at the GitHub wiki here:

 https://github.com/marshmallow-code/marshmallow/wiki/Ecosystem